TABLE OF CONTENTS

 With these marijuana legalization bills as a package, it is safe to say that it would harmonize the marijuana project policy between many states that want to move forward with marijuana legalization.
 In addition, the federal government will feel better knowing that marijuana regulations are in place.
 This should be considered a common sense legislative move that eliminates all the tension between the state's cannabis laws and the federal marijuana laws.
 Most legislatures and voters want the old marijuana prohibition policies in their states to be rolled back.

 Despite the increasing threats made by the new White House administration against the legal use of cannabis, Capecchi believes that the marijuana legalization bill, if passed would eliminate the tensions between federal government and the state government, fostering better relationships and cooperation and he may be just right.
-If you want to know more about marijuana legalization in each state, visit the Cannabis Training University today.
+If you want to know more about marijuana legalization in each state, visit the Cannabis Training University's cannabis certification courses today.